awsdocs/aws-lambda-developer-guide/doc_source/provisioned-concurrency.md

 To increase provisioned concurrency automatically as needed, use the `RegisterScalableTarget` and `PutScalingPolicy` Application Auto Scaling API operations to register a target and create a scaling policy:

 1. Register a function's alias as a scaling target\.
-The following example registers the BLUE alias of a function named `function`my\-:
+The following example registers the BLUE alias of a function named `my-function`:

    ```
    aws application-autoscaling register-scalable-target --service-namespace lambda \